vimaec/vim/README.md

 * A `PATCH` number increment indicates a backwards-compatible change which does not affect the format's data layout, for example: a bug fix.
 Older VIM tools are expected to be capable of loading VIM files whose `PATCH` version has been incremented within the same `MAJOR` and `MINOR` version.

-The object model schema version is defined by the `schema` key in the VIM file header and designates the version of the entity table layout.
+The VIM Object Model version is defined by the `schema` key in the VIM file header and designates the version of the entity table layout.
 This version number also uses semantic versioning.

 # 3. Extending and Modifying VIM